lingli1996/lingli1996.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi there!
 This is Ling Li.
 I am currently a Ph.D.
 Candidate in Data Science and Analysis Thrust at The Hong Kong University of Science and Technology (Guangzhou).
-My primary research interests focus on Data-Centric AI.
 I am fortunately supervised by [Prof. Jiaheng Wei](https://sites.google.com/ucsc.edu/jiahengwei) and [Prof. Fugee Tsung](https://ieda.ust.hk/dfaculty/tsung/).

 Prior to enrolling at HKUST(GZ), I gained impressive industry experience through full-time and internship roles at Tencent, Baidu, and a start-up.
 My academic background includes a Master of Engineering degree, specialized in Software Engineering, from Xi'an Jiaotong University, and a Bachelor of Science degree, with a concentration in Management Information System, from Anhui University.

+My primary research interests focus on Data-Centric AI.
 If you are interested in my research, please feel free to contact me!

 Research Interests
 -------------
 - Data-Centric AI: Data Quality Evaluation and Efficient Data Generation
-- Generative AI for Multimodal and Data-Driven Applications
+- Urban AI: Leveraging Multimodal Learning for City-Centric Applications

 Experience
 -------------